 When Is Cervical Spine Fusion Necessary?

-Surgery for neck pain is option when non-surgical methods fail
+Surgery for chronic neck pain is an option when less invasive treatments fail

 A man in pain grabs his neck; may consider cervical spine fusion in the future.

-Surgery for neck pain is option when non-surgical methods fail
+Surgery for chronic neck pain is an option when less invasive treatments fail

-Usually, doctors will first try to treat neck pain with conservative therapies, such as medications, steroid injections to decrease inflammation and physical therapy to increase flexibility and strength around the injured area.
-If these treatments aren’t effective, cervical spinal fusion surgery may be an option.
+Doctors will first try to treat neck pain with conservative therapies.
+These may include medications, steroid injections to decrease inflammation and physical therapy to increase flexibility and strength around the injured area.

-“We typically perform cervical fusion surgery to remove pressure being placed on a nerve root in the spine, or to stop the motion between two affected vertebrae,” explains Gregory Mundis, Jr., MD, an orthopedic surgeon at Scripps Clinic Torrey Pines.
+“We typically perform cervical fusion surgery to remove pressure from being placed on a nerve root or the spinal cord in the spine, or to stop the motion between two affected vertebrae,” explains Stephen Stephan, MD, an orthopedic surgeon at Scripps Clinic Torrey Pines and Scripps Clinic Encinitas.
 “Eliminating movement between the vertebrae can prevent ongoing irritation to nearby nerves, ligaments and muscles, which in turn can help reduce neck pain.”

 A physician may recommend cervical spinal fusion surgery to treat neck pain when nonsurgical treatments do not help or are not appropriate.
 Reasons for surgery may include: